-Valuers experiencing difficulty in applying these glossary terms to their respective fields are advised to contact the secretariat for assistance.
+Valuers experiencing difficulty in applying these glossary terms to their respective fields are advised to contact the Department for assistance.

-TERM SUGGESTED USE Aboriginal: Refers to the Indigenous peoples of Australia only.
-The preferred overall term to be used is 'Australian Indigenous'.
-See Appendix C for categories valuers should use when seeking approval to value Australian Indigenous art and material culture.
-Specific use only Accessories: Refers to items of exterior apparel other than the main garments.
+TERM SUGGESTED USE Accessories: Refers to items of exterior apparel other than the main garments.
 These items often are made of materials and with techniques that do not generally form part of the vocabulary of clothing manufacture.
 Examples include shoes, hats, fans and gloves.
 Jewellery is not included.
 A valuer approved for costume is automatically approved for accessories as well.
 Recommended Aircraft: Encompasses all manufactured vehicles intended for transport through the air, by mechanical means, such as aeroplanes and helicopters, and through the properties of lighter than air gases or heat, such as balloons or dirigibles.
 See Appendix E for guidelines on the valuation of aircraft.
 Recommended American: Refers to the lands of the Western Hemisphere including North, Central and South America and the islands of the West Indies, but not Greenland.
 Recommended

 TERM SUGGESTED USE Antiquarian: A term used in the book selling trade to denote the dealer's concern with rare and high-quality second-hand books.
 It does not imply a specific period or area of expertise.
 Use with caution Antique(s): Do not use this term.
 Its meanings are varied and imprecise.
 As a definition of period it is generally taken to refer to material over one hundred years old, but a range of dates should be given instead.
 As a description of the material involved it suggests virtually any sort of man-made object not of recent manufacture.
 Avoid using Antiquities : Do not use this term if possible.
 It is very broad.
-The secretariat takes it to refer to any material created before 600 AD.
+The Department takes it to refer to any material created before 600 AD.
 Avoid using Applied arts: An obsolete term referring to mundane utilitarian objects embellished by decorative elements so as to raise them to an aesthetically satisfactory state.
 The phrase is often used loosely as a synonym for decorative arts.
 Do not use the term if possible.
-Avoid using Archival material: Refers to documents or other records created in the course of the administrative activities of an organisation, such as a government department, an institution, a business firm or company.
+Avoid using Archival material: Refers to documents or other records created in the course of the administrative activities of an organisation, such as a government Department, an institution, a business firm or company.
 The materials have been permanently preserved because of their continuing administrative usefulness, or because of anticipated research use not connected with the original reasons for their creation.
 While family records or records relating to an individual may sometimes be of an archival nature, they are more likely to be classed as 'manuscripts'.
 Recommended Arms and armour: Refers to offensive weapons including and especially swords, daggers, spears and firearms.
 Armour is defined as defensive or protective clothing.
 In both cases a fairly sophisticated level of technology is assumed.
 For instance, the 'armour' of woven natural fibres used in the Cook Islands would not generally fall into this category.
 Examples of such defensive clothing should be valued by an individual approved for Polynesian art or ethnography, or for 'weapons'.
 Most arms and armour as the terms are generally understood are basically fashioned of metal.
 Some degree of historical range, geographic limitation, or more specific physical nature is required to qualify this category, for example, 'Asian arms and armour'; 'Arms and armour before 1700'; 'firearms'.
 See also 'militaria' and 'weapons'.
 Recommended